SamDuffield/bmm/paper.md

 Map-matching is often non-trivial, i.e. when the graph is dense, the observation noise is significant and/or the time between observations is large.
 In these cases there may be multiple routes that could have feasibly generated the observed polyline and returning a single trajectory is suboptimal.
-Indeed, of 100 routes successfully map-matched using `bmm` from the Porto taxi dataset [@taxidata], 96 exhibited multi-modality in the route that would not be captured in a single trajectory approach.
+Indeed, of 500 routes successfully map-matched using `bmm` from the Porto taxi dataset [@taxidata], 467 exhibited multi-modality.
+This uncertainty over the inferred route would not be captured in the single trajectory approach that is adopted by the most prominent map-matching software [@Luxen2011] and [@Yang2018], which adapt a Viterbi algorithm - first applied to map-matching in [@Newson2009].

 `bmm` adopts a state-space model approach as described in [@Duffield2020] and produces a particle approximation that duly represents probabilistic